-When examining the values in Table \ref{tab:comparisonMethodsEach} for each data source, the proposed method achieves at least 75\% detection performance for all satellite platforms.
+When examining the values in Table \ref{tab:comparisonMethodsEach} for each data source, the proposed method achieves at least 75\% detection performance for each satellite platforms.
 However, for Sentinel-1, the method of Graziano et. al achieves the best detection results.
 The lower performance of the proposed method for Sentinel-1 images can be explained in several ways.
 First, the resolution of Sentinel-1 images are less than that of the other platforms (i.e. 10 meters).
 We believe that the low resolution affects the performance of the proposed method since visibility of the wakes is reduced in low resolution.
-Second, when examining the TN values in Table \ref{tab:comparisonMethodsEach} for Sentinel-1 images, the proposed method achieves 37.5\% whereas the method of Graziano et. al. 50\%, even though the TP value of the proposed method is the highest.
-Using the proposed methodology (enhancing the image in Radon space via an inverse problem optimisation) increased the detectability of the visible wakes (TP values) in the images.
-However, in discarding the invisible wakes (TN values), Graziano's method is generally better than the proposed method whereas it falls short in detecting the visible wakes.
-The proposed method is superior in terms of FP results, which is very clear especially in TerraSAR-X images where it results in 20\% higher wake detection accuracy.
-Example detection results for various images are presented in Figure \ref{fig:methodsDetection4}.
+Besides, as high frequency (smaller wavelength) SAR sensors determine more surface scattering from rough surfaces, images in L- (ALOS2) and C- (Sentinel-2) bands include less sea surface details than X band (TerraSAR-X and COSMO-SkyMed).
+This directly influenced the performance of the proposed method and determined the most accurate results to be obtained for X band images.